Henry VIII

 Act 5, Scene 1 (941-45, Cranmer, the newly invested Archbishop of Canterbury, is fearful at being surrounded by his enemies, who consider him a heretic; King Henry, who has just been told Anne is in labor, promises to help Cranmer and gives him a ring he can show to invoke royal authority before the Privy Council; the birth of a female child is announced to Henry.)

-We may remember that the Catholic Cardinal Wolsey had called Cranmer a heretic in Act 3, Scene 2, and now Gardiner calls him the same: “A most arch-heretic” (942, 5.1.45) who must be dealt with, and quickly.
-The man is beset by his deadly enemies, and it looks as if the pattern with which we are familiar is beginning to reassert itself.
-Leaving aside historical fact for a moment and just dealing with dramatic representation, we might ask, will Cranmer go the way of all flesh according to the de casibus tradition?
+In any case, we may remember that the Catholic Cardinal Wolsey had called Cranmer a heretic in Act 3, Scene 2, and now Gardiner calls him the same: he is said to be “A most arch-heretic” (942, 5.1.45) who must be dealt with, and quickly.
+Cranmer is beset by deadly enemies, and it looks as if the pattern with which we are familiar is beginning to reassert itself.
+Leaving aside historical fact for a moment and dealing solely with dramatic representation, we might ask, will Cranmer go the way of all high-status flesh according to the de casibus tradition?

-Cranmer is fearful when King Henry takes him aside to inform him that various complaints have determined him to call his new archbishop before the Council and that he must in the meantime reside in the Tower of London.
-(942, 5.1.91-108) But we soon begin to realize that King Henry’s intentions towards Cranmer are friendly and even that there is a budding romance plot in the way the king deals with the challenge to Cranmer’s authority as archbishop.
-Henry promises Cranmer that he is keeping his enemies on a very short leash: “They shall no more prevail than we give way to” (944, 5.1.143).
+Cranmer is fearful when King Henry takes him aside to inform him that various complaints have determined him to call his new archbishop before the council and that he must in the meantime reside in the Tower of London (942, 5.1.91-108).
+However, we soon realize that King Henry’s intentions towards Cranmer are friendly and even that there is a budding romance plot in the way the King deals with the challenge to Cranmer’s authority as archbishop.
+Henry promises Cranmer that he is keeping his enemies on a short leash, telling him, “They shall no more prevail than we give way to” (944, 5.1.143).

-King Henry will play the role of a savior, giving the beleaguered man a ring by which the King’s favor may be known and thereby get him out of the meeting at which his enemies are certain they have him cornered.
-It seems almost as if Cranmer is an Arthurian knight on his way to an ordeal at the Chapel Perilous, [33] where a magic artifact will come to his rescue just in time.
-This is probably a nod to the Protestant sensibilities of Shakespeare’s audience, which had come to see Thomas Cranmer as a martyr for the cause against Catholic oppression.
+King Henry will play the role of a savior, giving the beleaguered man a ring by which the King’s favor may be known and thereby get him out of a dangerous confrontation with his opponents.
+It seems almost as if Cranmer is an Arthurian knight on his way to an ordeal at the Chapel Perilous, where a magic artifact will come to his rescue just in time.
+(Shakespeare’s readers will no doubt recall other “ring plots” in his plays.)
+[48] The King’s gesture (historically factual, according to Holinshed’s Chronicles) [49] would naturally appeal to the Protestant sensibilities of Shakespeare’s audience, which had come to see Thomas Cranmer as a martyr for the cause against Catholic oppression.

-At the end of the scene, the old woman who attends the Queen informs King Henry that a child has been born, and introduces the matter of gender in comic fashion.
-Henry is of course desperate to hear that he has at last been given a legitimate son to inherit his throne, [34] and the old woman dangerously fans his hopes.
+At the end of Act 5, Scene 1, the old woman who attends the Queen informs King Henry that a child has been born, and introduces the matter of gender in comic fashion.
+Henry is desperate to hear that he has at last been given a legitimate son to inherit his throne, [50] and the old woman dangerously fans his hopes.
 She declares the new child to be “a lovely boy” (945, 5.1.164), but immediately has to confess that “‘tis a girl / Promises boys hereafter” (945, 5.2.165-66).

 The date of the future Queen Elizabeth I’s birth was September 7, 1533.
 Her elder sister by Catharine of Aragon, Mary, had been born on February 18, 1516.
 Mary, a woman of profoundly Catholic convictions, would become queen in 1553 upon the death of her little brother King Edward VI, [51] who reigned only from 1547-53, and who would be succeeded by Elizabeth upon her passing in 1558.